 Airlines have new deals to different destinations everyday.
 If you sign in to their newsletters, or even better, to their miles programs you will be able to receive all the offers and will have more opportunities to find good cheap flights.
 Doing this, you will always be updated on the ways to earn miles that help you travel for less or to get upgrades for your flights.

-Some of my favorite airlines miles programs are the ones from Avianca, Qatar Airways, Etihad Airways, TAP Portugal, Iberia y Air France, Air Malta, Brussels Airlines and Swiss Air (both parts of the Miles and More programs shared with other airlines).
+Some of my favorite airlines miles programs are the ones from Avianca, Etihad Airways, Air France, Air Malta, and Brussels Airlines (both parts of the Miles and More programs shared with other airlines).

 Using Avianca LifeMiles, I was able to find a flight from Guatemala to Bogotá, Colombia for which I only had to pay taxes.